20 Celebrity Nail Selfies to Inspire Your Fall Manicure

-Fall is officially here, which means that it’s time to stash away the pale blues and pinks from the summer in favor of darker, moodier and more season-appropriate nail polish colors.
-Like the colors of the leaves, so are the nails of celebrities, from Kylie Jenner to Cardi B.
+Fall is officially here, which means that it’s time to stash away summer shades in favor of darker, moodier and more season-appropriate nail polish colors.
+Like the colors of the leaves, so go the nails of celebrities, from Kylie Jenner to Cardi B.

 To find inspiration for your fall manicure, we’ve looked at the early-fall nail polish colors that our favorite stars are painting their digits.
-From signature fall colors, like deep reds and rustic oranges, to the shades that you wouldn’t exactly call autumnal, here’s is the fall-inspo nail guide that you’ve been waiting for.
+From signature fall colors like deep reds and rustic oranges to the shades that you wouldn’t exactly call autumnal, here’s is the fall-inspo nail guide that you’ve been waiting for.

 Kylie Jenner